-Born in Ottawa, Canada, bassoonist Dantes Rameau is Co-Founder and Executive Director of the Atlanta Music Project.
-Founded in 2010, the Atlanta Music Project provides intensive, tuition-free music education to underserved youth right in their neighborhood.
+Born in Ottawa, Canada, bassoonist Dantes Rameau is Co-Founder and Chief Executive Officer of the Atlanta Music Project since 2010.
+With a mission to empower underserved youth to realize their possibilities through music, the Atlanta Music Project provides intensive, tuition-free music education to underserved youth right in their neighborhood.

-As Executive Director of the Atlanta Music Project, Dantes has secured over three million dollars for the organization and has grown programming to 250 students, 40 teaching artists and five program sites.
-The Atlanta Music Project’s youth orchestras and choirs perform over 25 concerts each year at venues such as the Woodruff Arts Center, Spivey Hall and Atlanta City Hall.
-Dantes has development key partnerships with many local entities including the City of Atlanta Department of Parks and Recreation, The Kindezi Schools, Clayton State University and the Atlanta Symphony Orchestra.
+As Executive Director of the Atlanta Music Project, Dantes has secured over five million dollars for the organization and has grown programming to 350 students, 50 teaching artists, 10 employees and five program sites.
+The Atlanta Music Project’s youth orchestras and choirs perform over 40 concerts each year at venues across metropolitan Atlanta, from community centers to Mercedes-Benz Stadium.
+Dantes has developed key partnerships for AMP including with the City of Atlanta Department of Parks and Recreation, The Kindezi Schools, Clayton State University and the Atlanta Public Schools.
+In 2019 Dantes led the three million capital campaign that led to the establishment of AMP’s first ever headquarters space, the AMP Center for Performance & Education.

-Dantes has performed at Carnegie Hall, the Kennedy Center and the Woodruff Arts Center.
-He has performed with the Aspen Chamber Symphony, Charleston Symphony and Wallingford Symphony.
-A passionate teacher, his teaching credits include El Sistema in Venezuela, the Yale School of Music’s Music in Schools program, and the Atlanta Music Project.
-In addition Dantes has lectured at Emory University, the New England Conservatory, Mercer University and the University of Manitoba.
+A passionate teacher, his teaching credits include El Sistema in Venezuela, and the Yale School of Music’s Music in Schools program.
+He is currently the bassoon teaching artist with the Atlanta Music Project.
+In addition Dantes has lectured at Emory University, the New England Conservatory, and Clayton State University.

 A unique and compelling voice for social change through the arts, in 2010 Dantes was one of 25 groundbreaking creatives to be awarded $25,000 from AOL Artists’ 25For25 grant program.
 He was selected to Ebony Magazine’s 2013 Power 100, a list of the nation’s most influential African-Americans.
 He is also the recipient of the McGill University Alumni Association’s 2014 James G. Wright award, presented to young alumni who have demonstrated an exemplary commitment to service and made a difference in the community.

-Dantes has spoken at conferences and symposiums, including TEDxPeachtree, Digital Atlanta, Arts Leaders of Metro Atlanta and the Yale School of Music Symposium on Music Education.
+Dantes has spoken at conferences and symposiums, including Bloomberg Philanthropies, Sound Music at the Kennedy Center, Georgia Art & Criminal Justice Forum, Arts Leaders of Metro Atlanta and the Yale School of Music Symposium on Music Education.
 He speaks about topics ranging from music education and non-profit management, to fundraising and community development through the arts.